frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 of deep structural inference satisfy to take the efforts to develop a completely new branch of statistics[^4].

-Usually I try not to get mawkish, but the prospects about the AI Revolution can be overwhelming.
-There are multifarious opportunities to make a contribution that really matters.
+Usually I try not to get mawkish, but the prospects about the AI Revolution somehow can be overwhelming.
+And no matter, how important the above aspects will turn out, after all they will still only represent a tiny chapter within the long succession of incredible advances, that awaits us.

 ### Footnotes

-[^1]: Due to the bipartite graph structure of RBMs, repeated Gibbs sampling is rapidly mixing, which allows an efficient approximation of the log-likelihood gradient. 👍
+[^1]: Due to the bipartite graph structure of RBMs, repeated Gibbs sampling is rapidly mixing, which allows an efficient approximation of the log-likelihood gradient.
-[^2]: The observables of course are required to trace out a sufficiently Lipschitz-continous trajectory.
+[^2]: The observables are required to trace out sufficiently smooth and Lipschitz-continous trajectories.
-[^3]: If you stack bipartite graphs together, what do you get?
-Yes: A bipartite graph (and maybe a headache)
+[^3]: If you stack bipartite graphs together, you still get a bipartite graph.
+Of course, it's a little more complicated, but under the hood that's the reason, why DBMs can efficiently be trained.
-[^4]: As an enthusiast I already started the journey into this new branch of statistics.
-You are very welcome to read my articles &#091;[1](https://drive.google.com/open?id=1RnRLM7WlSw63zuftRassTI18ohMjr0vE), [2](https://drive.google.com/open?id=1nkNFPLXrAigD3MsETqt5hN9VI94nLvN0), [3](https://drive.google.com/open?id=16gl2GCT5taeH9oo86SHkFKZdeTyRRwTs), [4](https://drive.google.com/open?id=1jssUKKcUFw4LfDiWqjneMKRvVFUmZffP)&#093;, but be warned: You could get mad (or bored)!
+[^4]: I started the journey, to merge statistics with differential geometry and topology and would be glad, if I could inspire you with my ideas: &#091;[1](https://drive.google.com/open?id=1RnRLM7WlSw63zuftRassTI18ohMjr0vE), [2](https://drive.google.com/open?id=1nkNFPLXrAigD3MsETqt5hN9VI94nLvN0), [3](https://drive.google.com/open?id=16gl2GCT5taeH9oo86SHkFKZdeTyRRwTs), [4](https://drive.google.com/open?id=1jssUKKcUFw4LfDiWqjneMKRvVFUmZffP)&#093;, but be warned: You could get mad (or bored)!